Rent was due again.

 “Oh, he’s a cutie,” I said.
 Wow.
 Taking care of him would be easy.
 He was fun size.
 “So, you want me to take him to parks twice a week?”

 “Yes, but”—she paused—“his needs are more complex than a walk in the park, Gracie.
 He’s a special little boy.”
 She picked her words as if they were unknown flavors in a box of chocolates.

 “Special how?
 Is he disabled?”
 Lauren burst out laughing.

-“He needs more than exercise and cuts from the butcher, Gracie,” she frowned, twisting a strand of perfect hair around a finger and dragging her gaze to my eyes.
-“Oh hell, I might as well tell you.
+“He needs more than trips to the park and cuts from the butcher, Gracie.”
+She frowned, dragging her gaze to my eyes.
+“I’ve decided I would be upfront this time.
 There’s no point in sugar-coating it—I tried that with the first few sitters, and it didn’t work out well.
 He’s a vampire, Gracie.”